-- Climate: Over the past 30 days (dates 06/08/2018 to 07/07/2018), precipitation has ranged from 1.0 to >9.5 inches across the state.
+- Climate: Over the past 30 days (dates 06/15/2018 to 07/14/2018), precipitation has ranged from 1.0 to ≥12.5 inches across the state.
 The heavier amounts were located in northeastern Nebraska.
-For the last 30 days (date ending 07/07/2018), rainfall was above normal over a large area of the state and below normal in portions of southeast, southwest, and western Nebraska.
-Average temperatures for the last 30 days (date ending 07/07/2018) were above normal over central, eastern, and southern Nebraska with areas in the northern and western part of the state seeing near normal temps.
+For the last 30 days (date ending 07/14/2018), rainfall was above normal over most of the state and below normal in portions of southeast, southwest, and western Nebraska.
+Average temperatures for the last 30 days (date ending 07/14/2018) were above normal over central, eastern, and southern Nebraska with areas in the northern and western part of the state seeing near normal temps.
 Per the United States Drought Monitor, recent rains have resulted in removal of nearly all abnormally dry and moderate drought conditions in Nebraska.
-Only a small area in far southeastern Nebraska remains with abnormally dry and moderate drought conditions. - Three Month Forecast: For July 2018 to September 2018, the NOAA outlook is predicting an elevated probability of above normal temperatures across Nebraska and equal chances of above or below normal precipitation over most of the state. - Mosquito Numbers- Eastern Nebraska: Individual county collections for the reported two weeks of sampling ranged from "low" to "extremely high" based on historical county data.
-Overall in the east region, activity has responded to recent rains.
-While only considered "moderate" based on historical data from regional traps, this was nearly a 3-fold increase from last week's report!
-Aedes vexans (Inland floodwater mosquito) was the most abundantly collected mosquito from CDC light traps (61.8%) in the region.
-Culex mosquito (primary vectors of West Nile virus) counts saw a slight increase in numbers but remained "low" based upon historical regional data with individual county collections ranging from "low" to "very high".
-Culex tarsalis made up the majority of captured Culex, accounting for 63.2% of collections over the two week sampling period.
-Eighteen invasive Aedes albopictus (Asian tiger mosquito) were collected from the region.
+Only a small area in far southeastern Nebraska remains with abnormally dry and moderate drought conditions. - Three Month Forecast: For August 2018 to October 2018, the NOAA outlook is predicting an elevated probability of above normal temperatures across Nebraska and equal chances of above or below normal precipitation over most of the state. - Mosquito Numbers- Eastern Nebraska: Individual county collections for the reported two weeks of sampling ranged from "moderate" to "extremely high" based on historical county data.
+Overall in the east region, activity has continued to respond and increase due to recent precipitation!
+Activity is now considered to be "very high" based on historical data from regional traps, as mosquito collections continued to increase compared to the previous 2 week sampling period!
+Aedes vexans (Inland floodwater mosquito) was again the most abundantly collected mosquito from CDC light traps (62.5%) in the region.
+Culex mosquito (primary vectors of West Nile virus) counts saw a nearly 3-fold increase in numbers and are now "moderate" based upon historical regional data with individual county collections ranging from "low" to "very high".
+Culex tarsalis made up the majority of captured Culex, accounting for 86.4% of collections over the two week sampling period.
+Twenty-three invasive Aedes albopictus (Asian tiger mosquito) were collected from the region.
 All specimens were collected from Richardson County at trap sites that have produced Aedes albopictus historically.